 - 1) Since the internet is a public place, any information (whether in text form or picture form) is public knowledge.
-Thus, any activities that are not in accordance with God's Word and/or the laws of our nation could place a student in line for disciplinary measures from SLHS based on our basic discipline policy as well as our code of conduct policy. - 2) These activities might include but are not limited to: possession or consumption of alcohol, tobacco, e-cigarettes, illegal drugs, vaping, vandalism, assault, theft, sexual activity, sexting. - 3) Shoreland encourages parents to be aware of their child's cyber activities and students to understand the importance of representing their Savior, family, and school in a positive way. - 4) Students and parents will read and sign the Technology Agreement (page 42-43).
+Thus, any activities that are not in accordance with God's Word and/or the laws of our nation could place a student in line for disciplinary measures from SLHS based on our basic discipline policy as well as our code of conduct policy. - 2) These activities might include but are not limited to: possession or consumption of alcohol, tobacco, ecigarettes, illegal drugs, vaping, vandalism, assault, theft, sexual activity, sexting. - 3) Shoreland encourages parents to be aware of their child's cyber activities and students to understand the importance of representing their Savior, family, and school in a positive way. - 4) Students and parents will read and sign the Technology Agreement (page 47-48) during the enrollment process.